-For beneficiaries receiving formal training to learn a specific skill, progress notes must be paired with a skills training data sheet as explained in the OCDD's "Guidelines for Support Planning" manual.
-In this instance, the progress notes must document the skills training occurred and should serve as a pointer to data collection mechanisms used.
-(See Appendix D).
+For beneficiaries receiving formal training to learn a specific skill, progress notes must be paired with a skills training data sheet.
+The progress notes must document the skills training occurred and should serve as a pointer to data collection mechanisms used.